cworld1/da-learning/README.md

 ## Contributions

-As the author is only a beginner in learning Database Analysis, there are obvious mistakes in his notes.
+As the author is only a beginner in learning Data Analysis, there are obvious mistakes in his notes.
 Readers are also invited to make a lot of mistakes.
 In addition, you are welcome to use PR or Issues to improve them.

 ## Thanks